-- 4. List the high-quality student academic assessments, in addition to the Missouri Assessment Program (MAP), which will be used to assist in diagnosis, teaching, and learning in the classroom enabling low-achieving children to meet Missouri's Learning Standards and do well in the local curriculum; to determine the success of children served and to provide information to teachers, parents and students on progress made; and to determine what revisions are needed: - Teacher's College running record benchmarks - Everyday Mathematics common assessments - Lucy Calkins' Cold Write writing prompt assessments - Teacher created assessments - MAP - 5.
+- 4. List the high-quality student academic assessments, in addition to the Missouri Assessment Program (MAP), which will be used to assist in diagnosis, teaching, and learning in the classroom enabling low-achieving children to meet Missouri's Learning Standards and do well in the local curriculum; to determine the success of children served and to provide information to teachers, parents and students on progress made; and to determine what revisions are needed: - Teacher's College running record benchmarks - Everyday Mathematics common assessments - Lucy Calkins' Cold Write writing prompt assessments - Teacher created assessments - 5.
 Increase amount and quality of learning time, and help provide an enriched and accelerated curriculum

 extended school year

-✓ before-and after-school tutoring
+V before-and after-school tutoring

-V summer programs and opportunities
+✓ summer programs and opportunities

-V other:
+other:

+Before and after school tutoring - After school academic club tutoring is provided in order to help close learning gaps.

-Before and after school tutoring Summer programs and opportunities Other: Supplemental Counseling and Support beyond what is provided by the school counselor.
+Summer programs and opportunities - The summer library program is provided in order to prevent students from regressing during the summer months.